Skip to main content

 Before- and After-Camp

-Before- and After-Camp sessions are available daily, Monday to Friday.
-Parents must bring campers to the assigned Before-Camp room in the Ripley Center to sign in daily.
-Parents must sign out their campers from the After-Camp room daily.
-Light, separately wrapped snacks are offered during both sessions.
-Before-Camp, After-Camp, and combo prices can be found in the Camp Prices section.
+Before- and After-Camp sessions are available every weekday, from Monday to Friday (excluding federal holidays).
+Parents are required to bring their campers to the designated Before-Camp room in the Ripley Center for daily sign-in and must sign out their campers from the After-Camp room at the end of each day.
+Individually wrapped light snacks will be provided during both sessions.

 • Before-Camp: 8 to 9 a.m. daily.
 At 9 a.m., campers will be brought up to Drop-off and then to their camps.